NichtJens/lmf2txt/README.md

 [Boost.Python](https://wiki.python.org/moin/boost.python)-based wrapper of LMF_IO.

 Compile the library via `make python`.
-Needs a `make clean` before if lmf2txt has been compiled to ensure the shared object can be generated.
+Needs a `make clean-objects` before if lmf2txt has been compiled to ensure the shared object can be generated.

 So far, only classes/structs used in the original C lmf2txt are wrapped.